jkaupp/DHQ/index.md

 4. [Peer Feedback]({{BASE_PATH}}/coursework/8-VisualizingDHQBibliography-review.pdf)
 5. [Final Project Paper]({{BASE_PATH}}/coursework/VisualizingDHQ_Final_Paper.pdf)

+---

 ##[Project Repository](https://github.com/jkaupp/DHQ)

 Most of the work was done collaboratively using a variety of tools and approaches.
 Early on, the group decided to keep a record of all work for the project on github.
-This website is the project page for the github repository.
+This website is the project page for the github repository and contains the project deliverables as well as:

 ### [Data Wrangling & Analysis]({{ BASE_PATH }}/R.html)